-Agreement made this 25 day of October, 1968, by and between Joe J. King, of the County of Harris, State of Texas (hereinafter sometimes referred to as "Trustor"), and the Board of Regents of The University of Texas System (sometimes hereinafter referred to as "Trustees"):
+Agreement made this 25 day of October, 1968, by between Joe J. King, of the County of Harris, State of Texas (hereinafter somes referred to as "Trustor"), and the Board of Regents of The University of System (sometimes hereinafter referred to as "Trustees"):

-WHEREAS, Trustor by Trust Deed dated the 11th day of December, 1957, did establish the Alfred and Nellie King Graduate Fellowship at The University of Texas at Austin with the aforesaid Regents as trustees and
+WHEREAS, Trustor by Trust Deed dated the 11th day of December, 1957, did blish the Alfred and Nellie King Graduate Fellowship at The University of Texas ustin with the aforesaid Regents as trustees and

-WHEREAS, Article I of said Trust Deed contemplates that the purpose of the trust may be changed and
+WHEREAS, Article I of said Trust Deed contemplates that the purpose of the t may be changed and

-WHEREAS, the parties hereto agree that the best interests of this trust and of The University of Texas System will be served by transforming this graduate fellowship into an endowed professorship and
+WHEREAS, the parties hereto agree that the best interests of this trust and he University of Texas System will be served by transforming this graduate felhip into an endowed professorship and

-WHEREAS, Trustor heretofore has given funds to this trust and such funds with the income therefrom are sufficient to establish at least the minimum amount required for an endowed professorship within The University of Texas System,
+WHEREAS, Trustor heretofore has given funds to this trust and such funds the income therefrom are sufficient to establish at least the minimum amount ired for an endowed professorship within The University of Texas System,

-NOW THEREFORE, the Board of Regents of The University of Texas System acting with the express consent and joinder of Joe J. King directs that the present accumulated income in the said trust be added to and become a part of the principal thereof, that said trust shall henceforth be called "The Joe King Professorship" and that the net income of the said trust shall be used for the establishment and maintenance of a professorship in the College of Engineering of The University of Texas at Austin bearing the name aforesaid.
+NOW THEREFORE, the Board of Regents of The University of Texas System activith the express consent and joinder of Joe J. King directs that the present mulated income in the said trust be added to and become a part of the principal eof, that said trust shall henceforth be called "The Joe King Professorship" and the net income of the said trust shall be used for the establishment and mainnee of a professorship in the College of Engineering of The University of Texas ustin bearing the name aforesaid.